stampit-org/stamp-specification/README.md

 ##### Deep merging

-Special deep merging algorithm should be used when mergind descriptors:
+Special deep merging algorithm should be used when merging descriptors:
 * The last object type always overwrite previous object type
 * Plain objects are deeply merged or cloned
 * Arrays are concatenated, elements should not be changed